atlesn/rrr/README.md

 To send data to RRR, the data should be in some form of predictable binary or textual format.
 Data may also be acquired directly by RRR if you write a custom Perl or Python script to acquire readings from the source, for instance when the data source is a device on a computer.
+HTTP and MQTT can also be used to send data to RRR.

 Message processing in RRR is designed to work with as little state as possible.
 By default, messages are passed through without the need for any complex data structures in memory or persistently open TCP connections.